bobsmithliu/COMMdoc/index.md

 This manual is for users with basic computer skills.
 By following the instruction step by step, you will learn all the basics to start using Discord Windows version.

-By the end of this instruction guide, you will:
+By the end of this instruction guide, you will learn how to:

-* download and install Discord Windows version,
+* create andcustomize a Discord server,
-* sign-up a Discord account, and
+* create, customize, and use a text channel, and
-* learn the basic functionalities in Discord.
+* create, customize, and a new voice channel,

 ---